fipsi7/SoC_Design_Lab/README.md

 2. Memory address: The second byte is the address of the starting byte of the memory that are requested.
 (Do not mistake this with the I2C address).
 The value can range from 0-6 since it is a 7-byte-Memory.
 3. Count: The last byte represents the number of memory bytes that are requested.
 This can at maximum be n=7-address.

+The IoT device than has to send the requested memory data back.

 ## Protocol detection
 The Zedboard needs to have a possibility to recognize if it has chosen the same protocol as the Nucleo Board.
-In our test implementation, we chose to give the Zedboard the control to detect the right protocol by implementing a special request that the IoT device has to answer.
-If it does not TODO
+In our test implementation, we chose to give the Zedboard the control.
+It detects the right protocol by implementing a special request that the IoT device has to answer.
+If it does not get an answer it assumes the protocol is wrong and continues with the procedure.

+The special request consists of the first three memory bytes, that must be 'T', 'U' and 'W' so the IoT device gets  acknowledged.

 ## Starting the Test
+To perform the test, connect the boards as shown in the previous figure.
+Power on both devices and start the iottester-pogram (see XSDK execution on how to do this).
+After that, flash the Nucleo Board.
+The Zedboard should now start to count and also print this in its terminal.
+The standard protocol is I2C, indicated by the status LEDs on Zedboard and Nucleo Board.

 ## Test process

-## Activation TODO
-For UART connection, open a UART terminal program (like PuTTY: https://www.putty.org/) and wait for the login prompt.

- To communicate with the IoT device, we send it our specific control byte "0x7E", followed by the memory address of the IoT device ()
+To test the program, you can now switch the protocols with the button on the Nucleo Board.
+The current communication will fail, then it will try the other protocol.
+After that, the counting goes on.